-Leaf Pick-Up Program is coming!
+Leaf Pick-Up Program has started!

 Springfield's Development & Public Works' commitment to maintaining the City infrastructure, protecting property from